jlink/property-based-testing-in-kotlin/docs/README.md

 }
 ```

-One of the problems with example-based tests is that they typically promise more than they can keep.
+One of the problems with example-based tests: They typically promise more than they can keep.
-Whereas they usually cover only a few examples, they want to make sure
+They usually cover only a few examples, but they would like to make sure
 that the code works for _all valid input_.

 Property-based tests, however, focus on common _properties_ (hence the name) of the code under test.
-While it's not straightforward to predict the outcome of any list reversal without re-implementing reverse first,
+While it's not straightforward to predict the outcome of an arbitrary list's reversal without re-implementing reverse in your test,
-there are a few things that should hold nonetheless:
+there are a few things that should be true nonetheless:

 - Reversing does not change the number of elements, nor the elements themselves
 - Reversing twice will recreate the original list